KarlZeilhofer/maxim-optimizer/README.md

 The outputs of the 3 step down controllers are connected in series.

-This kind of optimizer maximizes the output power for each cell array individually, and words perfectly if some solar modules are shaded partially in a string of many modules.
+This kind of optimizer maximizes the output power for each cell array individually, and works perfectly if some solar modules are shaded partially in a string of many modules.

 ![2D rendering](rendering/rendering-2d.png)